Skip to Content

 It’s usually made of a mixture of carrier oils, essential oils, and vitamin oils.
 Carrier oils comprise the majority of it and examples include castor oil (common), sunflower oil, jojoba oil, and safflower oil.

-It often leads to a smoother, more comfortable, and closer shave; better results with less irritation.
+It often leads to a smoother, more comfortable, and closer shave.

 2. Who Should Use Pre-Shave Oil?